-Encourage both the private and public sectors to produce or assist in the production of housing, with emphasis on housing affordable to persons with disabilities, the elderly, large families, femaleheaded households with children,
+Encourage both the private and public sectors to produce or assist in the production of housing, with emphasis on housing affordable to persons with disabilities, the elderly, large families, femaleheaded households with children, and people experiencing homelessness.

 Policy H-3.2 Assistance and Incentives.